AFLplusplus/AFLplusplus/README.md

 #### e) Checking the coverage of the fuzzing

-The `paths found` value is a bad indicator how good the coverage is.
+The `paths found` value is a bad indicator for checking how good the coverage is.

 A better indicator - if you use default llvm instrumentation with at least version 9 - is to use `afl-showmap` with the collect coverage option `-C` on